nicolaei/master/docs/thesis/source/04_strategies_and_methods.md

 ### Access point measurements

-While client latency and goodput from the chosen algorithms are important, it is also important to make sure that we're discovering as many access points as possible, as accurately as possible.
+While client latency and goodput from the chosen algorithms are important, it is also important to make sure that we're discovering all access points that are in proximity to possibly be able to affect the performance of our access point.
 To acomplish this we will have to measure the probability of discovery against the percived strength of the signal.

 It's worth noting that the less time we're spending on _active_ scanning, the smaller the chance is that we will be missing packets due to buffer overflows on the client [@ActiveScanPerformance].
+This is because the clients have to queue up messages that didn't get an ACK from the recipient when using TCP, or packets that simply gets dumped when using UDP.
 To measure this, we will be looking at the total time spend scanning for access points.

 Discovery strategies